beeware/toga/docs/reference/api/resources/document.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 A document type is used by registering it with an app instance.
 The constructor for
-:any:`toga.App` allows you to declare the collection of document types that your app
+:class:`toga.App` allows you to declare the collection of document types that your app
 supports.
 The first declared document type is treated as the default document type for
 your app; this is the type that will be connected to the keyboard shortcut of the
-:any:`~Command.NEW` command.
+:attr:`~toga.Command.NEW` command.

-After :any:`App.startup` returns, any filenames which were passed to the app by the
+After :meth:`~toga.App.startup` returns, any filenames which were passed to the app by
-operating system will be opened using the registered document types.
+the operating system will be opened using the registered document types.
 If after this
 the app still has no windows, then:

 * On Windows and GTK, an untitled document of the default type will be opened.